ChakraArnab/Machine-Learning-Assignment/Assignment 2 (Linear Regression)/README.md

 # 🏠 House Price Prediction using Linear Regression with Batch Gradient Descent

 ## 📌 Project Overview
 This project implements **Linear Regression** from scratch using **Batch Gradient Descent** to predict house prices.
 The dataset is taken from Kaggle and contains house features with their corresponding prices.
-The main goal is to understand how gradient descent optimizes the regression line to minimize prediction error.

 ## 📂 Dataset
 - Dataset used: [Simple House Price Prediction](https://www.kaggle.com/datasets/snehasishdhar/simple-house-price-prediction)